Following are the steps required in requesting a variance:

 - In the event an application for a variance is denied by the BZA, substantially, the same application will not be considered by the BZA within six (6) months of the date the application is denied.

-- A variance grated by the BZA shall lapse and be of no effect if, after the expiration of one (1) year from the date of such action by the BZA, no construction or charge in use pursuant to such variance has take place; provided that the BZA may, for good cause shown, specify a longer period of time in conjunction with its action to grant a variance.
+- A variance grated by the BZA shall lapse and be of no effect if, after the expiration of one (1) year from the date of such action by the BZA, no construction or change in use pursuant to such variance has take place; provided that the BZA may, for good cause shown, specify a longer period of time in conjunction with its action to grant a variance.